corda/corda/docs/source/creating-a-cordapp.rst

 experimenting, debugging, and testing node configurations and setups but not intended for production or testnet deployment.

-To use this gradle plugin you must add a new task that is of the type ``com.r3corda.plugins.Cordform`` to your build.gradle and then configure the nodes you wish to deploy with the Node and nodes configuration DSL.
+To use this gradle plugin you must add a new task that is of the type ``net.corda.plugins.Cordform`` to your build.gradle and then configure the nodes you wish to deploy with the Node and nodes configuration DSL.
 This DSL is specified in the `JavaDoc <api/index.html>`_.
 An example of this is in the template-cordapp and below is a three node example;

 .. code-block:: text

-    task deployNodes(type: com.r3corda.plugins.Cordform, dependsOn: ['build']) {
+    task deployNodes(type: net.corda.plugins.Cordform, dependsOn: ['build']) {
         directory "./build/nodes" // The output directory
         networkMap "Controller" // The artemis address of the node named here will be used as the networkMapAddress on all other nodes. node {